 Question: What is a BJD?

 Answer: BJD means ball jointed doll.
 They are strung dolls with ball joints, any doll that is strung and has ball joints is a bjd by definition.
-Some people/places such as Den of Angels have a very narrow, focused view and much more stringent guidelines as to what is to be considered to be a bjd such as that it must be made of resin, have a certain amount of joints etc.
+Please note that the definition can be somewhat subjective, some places such as Den of Angels have a very narrow, focused view and much more stringent guidelines as to what is to be considered to be a bjd such as that it must be made of resin, have a certain amount of joints etc.

 Question: Are Pullips, Monster High, J-dolls, Ever After High dolls etc BJDs?

 Answer: Pullips and J-dolls are Asian fashion dolls, Monster High and Ever After High dolls are fashion dolls.
 They all have a ball jointed shoulder but that is their only ball joint and none of them are strung.
-This does not make them in anyway inferior to bjds it just means they are a different type of doll.
+This does not mean that they are neccesarily inferior to bjds it just means they are a different type of doll.

 Question: Where can I buy BJDs?